 - New Hire Onboarding – Proper onboarding will affect their initial engagement, integration, and set a positive expectation with their new positions.

 - Ongoing training and skill development – An ongoing training program is important for employees to refresh their current required knowledge of work practices and assist employees to incrementally improve their skills.
-Companies will use ongoing training to keep up with industry changes and latest technology to stay ahead of competitors.
+Companies will use ongoing training to keep up with industry changes and the latest technology to stay ahead of competitors.

 - New process training – Implement new process and application training.
 Identify changes, implementation timing, expectations and where to go for additional assistance.

 - Just in time / CBT training – Just in time and CBT training is a good option to provide on the spot training when an employee is confronted with the new application or process.
-This training could be provided by an in-person visit by a trainer, a computer based training video or a quick reference card at the employees work location.
+This training could be provided by an in-person visit by a trainer, a computer-based training video or a quick reference card at the employees work location.

 Quality Assurance Program

-As a good Help Desk Manager, in addition to establishing customer contact handling procedures and provide your staff good customer service training, you must audit their performance.
+As a good Help Desk Manager, in addition to establishing customer contact handling procedures and providing your staff with good customer service training, you must audit their performance.
 Therefor Help Desk management team must implement a quality assurance audit.
 This audit is a program to review calls and tickets on a regular schedule using a standard methodology.

 - Incentive and bonus programs – Audit data can be used to validate Help Desk agent performance and reward positive behavior.

-- Performance Management – Audit data can assist managers have meaningful weekly and monthly performance review sessions with the team and individuals.
+- Performance Management – Audit data can assist managers to have meaningful weekly and monthly performance review sessions with the team and individuals.

 - Annual reviews – Help Desk activities can be easily tracked with audit data metrics.
 Metrics are used to ensure Help Desk Agents meet or exceed mid and annual reviews objectives.